Mazda3

 The Mazda3 is a compact car manufactured by Mazda since 2003 over four generations.
 The body styles have been a 5-door hatchback and 4-door sedan across all generations.
-It was sold as the Mazda Axela (マツダ・アクセラ, Matsuda Akusera) (Note: A combination of "accelerate" and "excellent".) in China and Japan until 2019.
+It was sold as the Mazda Axela (マツダ・アクセラ, Matsuda Akusera) (Note: A combination of "accelerate" and "excellent".) in Japan until 2019.
+From 2013 until 2019, it was called the Mazda 3 Axela in China.

 The first generation was produced in Japan from June 2003 until November 2008 and replaced the Familia (also known as the 323 or Protegé) as Mazda's C-segment model.
-It was sold in North America for the 2004-2009 model years.
+It was sold in North America for the 2004–2009 model years.
 It was also produced in Colombia from 2004 until 2014, in Iran from 2006 until 2010, and in China from 2007 until 2013.

 The second-generation Mazda3 for the 2009 model year was unveiled in late 2008, with the sedan premiering at the Los Angeles Auto Show and the hatchback at the Bologna Motor Show.
 For the 2012 model year, Mazda began offering the Mazda3 with their newly developed Skyactiv technology, including a more rigid body, a new direct-injection engine, and a new 6-speed transmission.

 The third generation was introduced in mid-2013 for the 2014 model year.
 The third-generation model is the first Mazda3 to adopt the "Kodo" design language and a more complete Skyactiv range of technologies and the first to be made by Mazda independently.

 The fourth-generation Mazda3 for the 2019 model year was unveiled in November 2018 at the Los Angeles Auto Show.
 For the 2019 model, the all-new Mazda3 is equipped with the updated Skyactiv technologies, including a spark-controlled compression ignition engine marketed as the Skyactiv-X.

 A performance-oriented version of the Mazda3 was marketed until 2013 as the Mazdaspeed3 in North America, Mazdaspeed Axela in Japan, and the Mazda3 MPS in Europe and Australia.

 The Mazda3 became one of Mazda's fastest-selling vehicles, with cumulative sales in January 2019 of over 6 million units.

 First generation (BK; 2003)

 The BK series Mazda3 was first unveiled at the 60th Frankfurt Motor Show on 10 September 2003, and launched in Japan in October 2003 as the Axela.
 The model was well received by the automotive press for its performance, handling, styling and interior, with some describing it as feeling like a more expensive sports sedan/saloon despite its value-oriented price.
 Some criticisms have included fuel economy and crash test results (only receiving four out of a maximum five stars from the Euro NCAP Safety Testing Programme) the latter of which was rectified by making six airbags standard.
-In 2006, the Mazda3 was the second best-selling car in Canada and the best selling car in Israel during 2005–2007.
+In 2006, the Mazda3 was the second best-selling car in Canada.